davimpe97/ctime/README.md

 ##### Example
 Let's suppose the execution time of a test.exe program, situated in the same folder as ctime.exe, should be measured, providing 1 as argument.
-The command line should like:
+The command line should be:
 ###### ctime .\\\test.exe 1